hortonworks-spark/spark-atlas-connector/README.md

 > SAC only supports SQL/DataFrame API (in other words, SAC doesn't support RDD).

 SAC relies on query listener to retrieve query and examine the impacts.
-We may not investigate on supporting RDD for future unless strongly necessary.

 > All "inputs" and "outputs" in multiple queries are accumulated into single "spark_process" entity when there're multple queries running in single Spark session.